jestjs/jest/website/blog/2019-01-21-jest-24-refreshing-polished-typescript-friendly.md

 authorFBID: 100003004880942
 ---

 Today we are happy to announce the next major release of Jest - version 24!
 It's been 4 months since the last minor release, and 8 months since Jest 23, so this upgrade is a big one, with something for everyone!
-Highlights include built-in support for TypeScript by upgrading the Jest internals to Babel 7, fixing some long standing issues with missing console output and performance issues when computing large diffs, and a brand new sparkling website. ✨
+Highlights include built-in support for TypeScript by upgrading the Jest internals to Babel 7, fixing some long-standing issues with missing console output and performance issues when computing large diffs, and a brand new sparkling website. ✨

 For a full list of all changes see the [changelog](https://github.com/facebook/jest/blob/master/CHANGELOG.md).